bluebloom18/NUS-Fintech-Backend-test/README.md

 ## Live Site
 - Hosted on Google Cloud Platform
-- Files pulled using git clone and then run using Docker
+- Files pulled using git clone and then run using Docker (you need a .env file to access the database)

 ## Built With